JacobWithACapitalJ/be-nc-news/README.md

 Further testing was conducted on parametric endpoints on the `/api/articles` endpoint as well as their corresponding `GET` and `POST` requests.

 Queries were tested in much the same way, taking advanted of the `chai-sorted` package in order to test the queries ability to order the data in the response.

+## deployment

+This repo is host on Heroku and can be found by using the following link: [jacobs-nc-news](https://jacobs-nc-news.herokuapp.com/api)
+Deployment requires the setup of heroku to host the server.
+(alternitavly, local hosting can be forced in the `/sever/listen.js` by defining a port to host on).

+I order to host your own copy of this repo, follow the instructions on the [heroku](https://www.heroku.com/) website.

 ## Endpoints completed